microsoft/PowerToys/README.md

 #### Stable version

-Install from the [Microsoft PowerToys GitHub releases page][github-release-link].
-Click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.45.0-x64.exe` to download the PowerToys installer.
+Install from the [Microsoft Store's PowerToys page][microsoft-store-link] or use [Microsoft PowerToys GitHub releases page][github-release-link].
+For GitHub, click on `Assets` to show the files available in the release and then click on `PowerToysSetup-0.45.0-x64.exe` to download the PowerToys installer.

 This is our preferred method.